Martin Anderson (economist): Reagan administration

-At the Hoover Institution
+Hoover Institution

-In 1971, after leaving the Nixon administration, Anderson joined the Hoover Institution, Stanford University, as a senior fellow, conducting research on economic and political issues.
+In 1971, after leaving the Nixon administration, Anderson joined the Hoover Institution at Stanford University as a senior fellow, conducting research on economic and political issues.
 In 1976, he published Conscription: A Select and Annotated Bibliography with the Hoover Institution Press.
 In 1975, he became an adjunct scholar at the American Enterprise Institute.
 Anderson left the Hoover Institution and the American Enterprise Institute in 1975 to join the Reagan presidential campaign.

 Upon returning to the Hoover Institution in 1976, Anderson helped compile a book of short essays and policy recommendations, The United States in the 1980s, published in 1980.
 The book was referred to by Mikhail Gorbachev in 1985 as "the real blueprint" of the Reagan administration.
-Anderson also published Welfare: The Political Economy of Welfare Reform in the United States (Hoover Institution Press, 1978), which drew from his experience working on President Nixon's Family Assistance Plan of 1969 and President Ford's Income Supplementation Plan of 1974.
-Anderson left the Hoover Institution in 1979 to join the Reagan presidential campaign and serve in the Reagan administration.
+Anderson also published Welfare: The Political Economy of Welfare Reform in the United States (Hoover Institution Press, 1978), which drew from his experience working on President Nixon's Family Assistance Plan of 1969 and President Gerald Ford's Income Supplementation Plan of 1974.
+In 1979, Anderson left the Hoover Institution to join the Reagan presidential campaign and serve in the Reagan administration.

 When Anderson returned to the Hoover Institution in 1982, he retained influence in the Reagan administration through membership on various boards and committees and through his writings.
-In 1982 he published The Military Draft: Selected Readings on Conscription (Hoover Institution Press) and edited Registration and the Draft: Proceedings of the Hoover-Rochester Conference on the All-Volunteer Force (Hoover Institution Press).
-In 1984 he published An Economic Bill of Rights (Hoover Institution Press).
+In 1982, he published The Military Draft: Selected Readings on Conscription (Hoover Institution Press) and edited Registration and the Draft: Proceedings of the Hoover-Rochester Conference on the All-Volunteer Force (Hoover Institution Press).
+In 1984, he published An Economic Bill of Rights (Hoover Institution Press).
 Reagan promoted an economic bill of rights tenet in 1987.

-In 1985 Anderson published Stanford and Hoover and Academic Freedom: A Collection of Published Reports on the Relationship between Stanford University and the Hoover Institution (Hoover Institution Press).
-In 1987 he published An Insurance Missile Defense (Hoover Institution Press).
+In 1985, Anderson published Stanford and Hoover and Academic Freedom: A Collection of Published Reports on the Relationship between Stanford University and the Hoover Institution (Hoover Institution Press).
+In 1987, he published An Insurance Missile Defense (Hoover Institution Press).
 In 1988 he described his experience working in the Reagan White House in Revolution (Harcourt, Brace, Jovanovich, 1988).
-In 1992 he turned his focus to administrative problems and malfeasance in higher education, publishing Impostors in the Temple (Simon & Schuster, 1992).
+In 1992, he turned his focus to administrative problems and malfeasance in higher education, publishing Impostors in the Temple] (Simon & Schuster, 1992).